protontypes/open-sustainable-technology/README.md

 - [Spruce](https://github.com/DigitalPebble/spruce) - Enrichment pipeline for CUR / FOCUS reports which adds energy and carbon data allowing to report and reduce the impact of the your cloud usage.

 ### Agriculture and Nutrition

+> **What?** The consumption and nutritional impact of agricultural products, with activities ranging from crop cultivation, irrigation, food processing, distribution, and preparation.

+> **How?** These tools help simulate, predict, and optimize for agricultural demand and yield; enable access to food and agriculture databases; encourage sustainable eating; and facilitate efficient and resilient farm management and planning.

 - [Farmbot](https://github.com/FarmBot/Farmbot-Web-App) - Humanity's open-source CNC farming machine.
 - [OBIA4RTM](https://github.com/lukasValentin/OBIA4RTM) - Aims for plant parameter retrieval - relevant in smart farming applications - by using radiative transfer models and object-based image analysis that directly addresses actual user needs and policy demands in a highly efficient, flexible and scalable way.
 - [DSSAT Cropping System Model](https://github.com/DSSAT/dssat-csm-os) - Has been used for many applications ranging from on-farm and precision management to regional assessments of the impact of climate variability and climate change.